davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-27-kona-diaries-2015-race-day-run.md

 I didn't wear a running visor but opted to wear a running cap - one that I was given at Epic Camp in Canada last year.
 At each aid station I'd take a cup of ice, stick it in my cap and put it back on my head.
 It was a great way of helping to keep cool.
 I never thought my head would actually feel cold in this heat!

-The out and back element of Ali'i Drive is good to get an update on how friendsare doing.
+The out and back element of Ali'i Drive is good to get an update on how friends are doing.
 I remember seeing some of the Team Freespeed and BlackLineLondon - most of which were having good (if not great) days today.
 I remember getting a good cheer from Michelle (who was at Epic Camp last year), Nico's wife Luzelle and also from the human foghorn that is Steven Lord amongst others.
 Thanks.

 ![20151010-run-alii](/images/2015/20151010-run-alii.jpg)